Iron-Sky-Studios/docs/docs/onboarding/1-git-starter-pack.md

 git push
 ```

-## Pull changes from remote to local
+## Pulling changes from remote to local

 Fetch and integrate the latest updates from the shared repository into your local codebase.